streptomyces/advancedR/README.md

 * However you run a command, it is like typing it into the console and pressing Enter.

+* Matching parentheses and quotes are automatically inserted.
+You can disable this in options.
+I do.
+  (`Tools -> Global Options -> Code -> Editing`)

 <!-- >>> -->